-Once upon a time my tummy was scar-free, bag-free and full of disease.
+I was diagnosed with Crohn's disease at 15.
 It was not a fun time.
 I’d spend my nights lying wide awake thinking about the future.
 What does life have in store for me?
-Realistically, I was more than aware that ostomy surgery was only a ‘when?’ not an 'if’.
+Realistically, I was aware that surgery was a question of "when" and not "if"...
 I just wanted it done.

-My first ileostomy surgery was in 2006 due to Crohn’s disease.
-I was 22-years-old and it saved my life.
-My new belly was right in front of me - it was all so foreign.
-My stoma was weirdly precious.
-I was somehow so disconnected from it, but yet it was a part of me.
-In my head I told myself that God gave me awesome boobs to distract all the boys away from my tummy, lol.
+My first ileostomy surgery happened in 2006.
+I was 22 and it saved my life.
+Having a stoma was weirdly precious.
+I felt so disconnected from it, yet it was a part of me — my new normal.
+I'd tell myself that God blessed me with awesome boobs to distract all the boys away from my belly, lol.

 Five years later, I became pregnant with Lukas and then came Arabella in 2015.
 Two pregnancies, plus more surgeries had ruined my body so quickly that my mind couldn’t seem to catch up.
 I hated my body.
 I couldn't get rid of the negative thoughts and how bad I felt about myself.
 But then you know what?
 Time just kept ticking by.
 Life got busy.
 It’s not that I didn't look down at my body and get upset once in a while, it’s just that I hardly got a chance to look down!

 There are a lot of hard things about living with Crohn's disease and an ostomy.
 Not being able to talk about it might be the worst one.
 It's not a comfortable thing to live with physically or socially and it took me years to open up about it.
 But eventually, I not only learned to accept my new body but love it for all it had accomplished.
 Now after ten years, living with an ileostomy is all I know and it's not even an issue anymore.